 Now, let’s take this conversation to another level and focus on a population which has received very little attention, but definitely in existence: the individuals who have an autism spectrum disorder or other developmental disability and identifies with the lesbian, gay, bisexual, transgender, and questioning community.

-There has been very little information and research studies done as of yet to my knowledge that focuses specifically on the ASD and LGBTQ population.
-But after hearing the stories from several individuals, I have reason to believe that there are more youth and adults who fall under these categories, but yet are very afraid to speak up because of the possible negative consequences of treatment from school, family, and the community.
-These youth and adults are more likely to be isolated, less likely to receive substantial supports, and more likely to engage in self-harm as a result of low self esteem.
+There has been very little information and research studies done as of yet to my knowledge that focuses specifically on the ASD and LGBTQIA population.
+But after hearing the stories from several individuals, I have reason to believe that there are more youth and adults who fall along these categories, but yet are very afraid to speak up because of the possible negative consequences of treatment from school, family, and the community.
+These youth and adults are more likely to be isolated, less likely to receive substantial supports, and more likely to engage in self-harm as a result of low self-esteem.

 Yes, it is crucial to reach out to our youth, but it is just as crucial to reach out to our adults.
 Adults can face just as much (and in some cases more) bullying then they may have experienced during school.

-By opening a dialogue and awareness on LGBTQ individuals who have an autism spectrum disorder or other developmental disability, we can figure out ways to research and develop effective strategies to promote unique approaches to therapy, interactive programs which embrace cultural understanding, and pave a path to self advocacy for these represented individuals.
+By opening a dialogue and awareness on LGBTQIA individuals who have an autism spectrum disorder or other developmental disability, we can figure out ways to research and develop effective strategies to promote unique approaches to therapy, interactive programs which embrace cultural understanding and pave a path to self-advocacy for these represented individuals.